Dear Stall Holder

 2. Accidents please report all accident to a steward immediately.

-3.Children under the age of 16 must be accompanied by an adult.
-Children must be carefully supervised at all times.
-We also request for their own safety and the safety of others that children refrain from running around the church.
+3. Children under the age of 16 must be accompanied by an adult.
+Children must be always supervised.
+For the safety of the children and other visitors, children must not run in the church.

 4. Dogs Only assistance dogs are allowed in the church.